 TRY IT!
 These Lean & Moist Turkey Burgers have got you covered with some hidden veggies and high-protein, lean meat.
 The added zucchini keeps the patty moist and makes for one massive burger.

 As you can see, the options are endless for a healthy meal makeover!
-When healthifying your own recipes, modifying one piece at a time.
+When healthifying your own recipes, modify one piece at a time.
 With some time and experimentation, you will be able to discover what nutritious and delicious eats you like the most!

 Need some help applying these changes?
 Check out The Ultimate 12-Week Healthy Habit Goal Setting Planner!